sessionm/phonegap-plugin/README.md

    	android:value="your-key-from-above-here" />
    </application>
    ```
-4. Download the sessionM SDK and add it to your phone gap project.
+4. Download the [android SDK](http://www.sessionm.com/documentation/downloads.php) and add it to your phone gap project.
 5. Install the SessionM Plugin

     ```bash